wu-hongjun/AnimKit/README.md

 ```
 ## Announcement
 * AnimKit is only supported on machines with Maya 2020 and below that uses Python2.
+* So it is deprecated with no plans for further development.
 * A Python 3 version is in development but with no ETA.

 ## Demo